Algeria sends signal to jihadists with overwhelming force

 “I particularly call on Arab countries, in order to tell them that we are not facing an Islamic issue, but terrorists and mercenaries,” he said.

-“We must protect our religion, our civilization, which terrorists are destroying.
+“We must protect our religion, our civilisation, which terrorists are destroying.
 How can we imagine that such an acts are perpetrated on behalf of Islam.
 These crimes will not be allowed in Algeria.”

 The leader of the group behind the In Amenas attack, Mokhtar Belmokhtar, is known to be active in cigarette smuggling and kidnap and ransom, which many see as undermining any claim to purely religious motivation.